SansGuidon/bookmarks/README.md

 * [Jeff Atwood](https://blog.codinghorror.com/the-ten-commandments-of-egoless-programming/) - (2006) The Ten Commandments of Egoless Programming
 * [Mark Heath](https://markheath.net/post/stable-tactics-for-writing-solid-code) - (2017) STABLE tactics for writing SOLID code
 * [The Codeless Code](http://thecodelesscode.com/case/random) - An illustrated collection of (sometimes violent) fables, concerning the Art and Philosophy of software development
+* [Robert C. Martin](https://blog.cleancoder.com/uncle-bob/2017/08/28/JustFollowingOders.html) - (2017) Just Following Orders | Reminder: Doing your job does not mean that you just follow orders.
+The courts are going to hold you to a high ethical standard, even if your employer does not.

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices